NB > SD

 Next, we met the Sinar family.
 They are full-time RVers and have a pretty awesome way of schooling their two kids while on the road.
 You can learn more about what they are doing here.

 Luke started to get the fire going for our dinner after the rain passed and that’s when we met Matt and Justin who pulled up close to us.
-After we ate our steak and potato dinner they came over with a big box of wood they had collected from other places and we enjoyed a fun fire, game and conversation night with them.
-They are both in college and made us feel like young ones again haha.
-As the wood diminished all of us agreed we weren’t ready to call it a night yet, and Luke suggested we go on a firewood finding adventure.
-Now let us paint this picture again for you.
+After we ate our steak and potato dinner they came over with a big box of wood they had collected from other places and asked to join us around the fire.
+We enjoyed a fun fire, game and conversation night with them.
+They are both in college and made us feel young again haha.
+As the wood diminished, all of us agreed we weren’t ready to call it a night yet, and Luke suggested we go on a firewood finding adventure.
+Now let me paint this picture for you.
 Look at the picture above… it is desolate.
-But, Luke was determined, so we all started following him.
+But, Luke swore he saw a tree earlier and was determined, so we all started following him.
 It was pitch black and we all had small flashlights but saw no sign of life except for one seemingly out of place toad (don’t worry we kept Sox far away).
-Matt, Justin and Brooke were ready to throw in the towel and just burn dried grass for an extra fifteen minutes when off in the distance we hear what sounds like wood breaking.
-That’s when we realized Luke was nowhere to be seen, so we followed the noise and sure enough Luke found a tree.
-If you know Luke at all you probably aren’t surprised by this story, if anyone could find firewood in a place with few trees it’s him.
+Matt, Justin and I were ready to throw in the towel and just burn dried grass for an extra fifteen minutes when off in the distance we hear what sounds like wood breaking.
+That’s when we realized Luke was nowhere to be seen, so we followed the noise and sure enough Luke found THE tree.
+If you know Luke at all you probably aren’t surprised by this story, if anyone could find firewood in a place with no trees, it’s him.
 Luke climbed on Justin’s back to pull off a pretty large dead branch and we made our way back to the campsite.
-We wound down our night around the fire, and as the winds began increasing, we went to sleep soundly.
+We wound down our night around the fire, and as the winds began increasing, we went to sleep.

 We woke up to some really dense fog surrounding the Badlands.
 We were thinking about staying and hiking down into the canyon some but seeing the clouds and feeling the brisk wind we decided to pack it in.

-From here we headed to do something Brooke wanted, seeing Mount Rushmore.
+From here we headed to do something I wanted, see Mount Rushmore.
 After we visited the monument we went on a little walk in the Black Hills so the dogs could get out and stretch their legs too.
-Here’s a picture of Brooke with her old friends.
+Here’s a picture of me with my old friends.